 Is the Affiliation with Yoga Alliance International recognised anywhere in the world?

-With the Yoga Alliance International Membership can I teach anywhere in the world and apply for Insurance?
+Does membership with Yoga Alliance International enable teach anywhere in the world and apply for Insurance?

 Yes.
 You can work anywhere in the world, apply for insurance, teach in studios and health clubs.
 Yoga Alliance International marks are recognised worldwide as the sign of excellence!
 As a qualified teacher, Yoga Alliance International is committed to promoting you as a professional teacher and supporting you on your career path.